opnsense/docs/source/development/frontend/view_js_helpers.rst

 The following parameters can be supplied as data attributes on the target object:

-* endpoint : endpoint to call (e.g. :code:`/api/my/action`)
+* endpoint: endpoint to call (e.g. :code:`/api/my/action`)
-* label : button label text
+* label: button label text
-* service-widget : the service widget to refresh after execution, see :code:`updateServiceControlUI()`
+* service-widget: the service widget to refresh after execution, see :code:`updateServiceControlUI()`
-* error-title : error dialog title
+* error-title: error dialog title

 The method itself can be feed with callbacks to call before (:code:`onPreAction()`) and after (:code:`onAction()`) execution.